CartoDB/cartodb-java-client/README.md

 #CartoDB Java Client

 ##Description
-Tiny CartoDB Java client that can be instantiated as regular(public) or secured(private).
-Then, you can send queries to CartoDB and get a JSON string as response.
+Tiny CartoDB Java client that can be instantiated as regular (public) or secured (private).
+Once instantiated, you can send queries to CartoDB and get a JSON string as response.

 ##Usage